dataminer-site/dataminer-site.github.io/_posts/2024-05-29-access-150k-plus-datasets-from-hugging-face-with-duckdb.md

 ---
 layout: post
-title: "Access 150k+ Datasets from Hugging Face with DuckDB"
+title: "Access 150k+ Datasets from Hugging Face with DataMiner"
 author: The Hugging Face and DataMiner teams
 thumb: "/images/blog/thumbs/240529.svg"
 excerpt: "DataMiner can now read data from [Hugging Face](https://huggingface.co/) via the `hf://` prefix."
 ---

-We are excited to announce that we added support for `hf://` paths in DuckDB, providing access to more than 150,000 datasets for artificial intelligence.
+We are excited to announce that we added support for `hf://` paths in DataMiner, providing access to more than 150,000 datasets for artificial intelligence.
 We worked with Hugging Face to democratize the access, manipulation, and exploration of datasets used to train and evaluate AI models.

 ## Dataset repositories